WQZhang23/action-generation-based-on-gcn/README.md

 ## Introduction
-This repository is the implementation of the idea: skeleton-based-action data generation based on ST-GCN.
+This repository is the implementation of the idea: skeleton-based-action data GENERATION based on ST-GCN.

-Please refer to [MMSkeleton](https://github.com/open-mmlab/mmskeleton) for the original repo of ST-GCN.

 ## Prerequisites
 - Python3 (>3.5)